Ovi1kanobe/pocketbase-template/README.md

 # PocketBase Makefile Template

-This repository provides a minimal setup for running a [PocketBase](https://pocketbase.io) instance.
+This repository provides a minimal setup for developing a [PocketBase](https://pocketbase.io) project.